Connect with others who understand.

 Learn To Cook Dry Beans

-You should soak most beans (other than lentils and black-eyed peas) before cooking.
+You should soak most beans (other than lentils and black-eyed peas) before cooking to promote easier digestion and cut down cooking times.
 For an overnight soak, add 10 cups of cold water for every two cups of beans.
 Store the beans and water in a covered container in the refrigerator for about eight hours.
 Expect the beans to expand by two- or three-fold after soaking.
 Once they’re done soaking, rinse the beans and cook them in a boiling pot of water until they soften.

-If you don’t feel like waiting overnight, you can boil six cups of water for every two cups of dry beans.
+If you don’t feel like waiting overnight, you can boil 6 cups of water for every 2 cups of dry beans.
 After boiling the beans for two to three minutes, take the pot off the heat and cover it.
 Let the beans soak in the hot water for an hour before rinsing and reboiling as above.

 Blend Quick Meals That Are Easy To Eat